 Taliban invites 6 nations to the government formation

-The Taliban invited Russia, China, Turkey, Iran, Pakistan, and Qatar to gathering on its imminent government formation on Monday, giving an early view of its foreign policy and geopolitical orientation.
+The Taliban invited Russia, China, Turkey, Iran, Pakistan, and Qatar to a gathering on its imminent government formation on Monday, giving an early view of its foreign policy and geopolitical orientation.

 According to a report by Al Jazeera, the Taliban invited these nations.
 As reported by a source, all procedures for announcing new cabinet members had been completed.
 The Taliban have postponed the unveiling of their government twice so far.
 The Taliban, according to the source, will create a regime that “will be accepted by the global community and the Afghan people.”